danielefdf/blip/README.md

 ## use of the tool

-For example, lets' define the data and the reference CoBOL copy
+For example, let's define the data and the reference CoBOL copy as follows.

 - data